jedcheng/write-with-gpt2/README.md

 It is a GPT2 model finetuned on a dataset of some Cantonese online novels.
 The model is trained on an Nvidia Quadro RTX6000 for 60hours.

+The text editor was based on [this](https://www.thepythoncode.com/article/text-editor-using-tkinter-python).

 **Note: The model is not perfect.
 It is only trained on 700MB of data.
 The training data might includes inappropriate language.**

 ## Installation
-Install huggingface transformers according to the instructions [here](https://huggingface.co/docs/transformers/installation)
+1. Install huggingface transformers according to the instructions [here](https://huggingface.co/docs/transformers/installation)

 Note: you have to install [pytorch](https://pytorch.org/get-started/locally/) separately

-Download the model from [here](https://huggingface.co/jed351/gpt2_base_zh-hk-shikoto/blob/main/pytorch_model.bin) and put it in the directory `write-with-gpt2/gpt2-base`
+2. Download the model from [here](https://huggingface.co/jed351/gpt2_base_zh-hk-shikoto/blob/main/pytorch_model.bin) and put it in the directory `write-with-gpt2/gpt2-base`

 ## Functionalities